Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 </div>
 <br />

 There is no doubt that RNA sequencing for gene expression data has been one of the most important scientific technologies developed in the last century.
 The onset of 'the sequencing era' has produced enormous amounts of new knowledge and understanding about a wide variety of systems.
 However, the technology does not come without its limitations.
-The most glaring
+The most worrisome of these drawbacks is shown in Figure y: post-translation modifications (PTMs).
+As discussed earlier, RNAseq counts gene expression based on transcripts present at the time of RNA extraction.
+While this is definitely a decent indicator of a genes importance, it fails to account for the possibility that some of these analyzed transcripts will get translated into proteins, which will then get degraded through some PTM and never havea functional impact.
+As a result, we could have a gene we think to be important because its expression is differential. when in reality its functional impact does not change.

+Luckily for us, ChIPseq is perfectly suited to help us resolve this uncertainty, albeit only with TF (or other DNA-binding protein) analysis.
+As discussed before, ChIPseq is a tool for examining the binding of DNA-binding proteins such as TFs, so we can use it only when analyzing this subset of genes.
+Because of the importance of TFs as regulators of gene expression, however, more often than not we find ourselves interested in these proteins, and so the use of RNAseq + ChIPseq is still relevant.

 ### Example